davetayls/davetayls.github.com/_posts/2018-05-20-fp-ts-01-working-with-nullable-values.md

 If I wanted this to be all or nothing then I would use my `getFirstName` function.
 If any of the names in the array are nullable then it would run the "or else" path.

-If I use `defaultFirstName` then it will always return a list of names with the default used for the nullable values.
+If I use `getFirstNameWithDefault` then it will always return a list of names with the default used for the nullable values.
 This is because of the `.alt` added on the `Option`.

 So here is the code put together.